johnjosephhorton/sharing/README.md

 This repository does not contain the actual experimental data.
 To obtain the data, email me at `john.joseph.horton@gmail.com` and I will email you the two files.
-When I send you the two files, put them in the root of the repository i.e., in the `sharing/` folder.
+When I send you two small text files.
+Put them in the root of the repository i.e., in the `sharing/` folder.
-These files have the information you need to download and unencrypt the experimental data.
+These files have the information you need to download (the URL) and unencrypt (the passphrase) the experimental data.

+One you have the two files, the steps are:

 1. Download the repository from github:
 ```
  git clone git@github.com:johnjosephhorton/sharing.git
 ```
-1. Move the two files I sent you into the `/sharing` directory.
+2. Move the two files I sent you into the `/sharing` directory.
 The two files are:
 ```
 data_passphrase.txt
 data_url.txt
 ```
-1. From `/sharing`, run:
+3. From `/sharing`, run:
 ```
 cd writeup
 make sharing.pdf